 McCool is a half to the multiple stakes winner Aces Again (by Ghostzapper), and their dam, Dame Again (by Danehill), is a half-sister to the stakes winner Daltawa (by Miswaki), who is better known as the dam of European Horse of the Year and Breeders’ Cup Turf-G1 winner Daylami, European Horse of the Year and Prix de l’Arc de Triomphe-G1 winner Dalakhani, and the Champion Steeplechaser Dawalan.
 She is also the granddam of G1 winner Dolniya.

-Super Mama was bred for the first time in 2019, having visited Mizzen Mast in a Housatonic Recommended Mating that you can read about here, and after she delivers that Maryland-bred foal this coming spring, she will be a member of the first book of mares bred to the brilliant Demarchelier (read why we picked him for her here).
+Super Mama was bred for the first time in 2019, and produced a colt this spring by Mizzen Mast (the product of a Housatonic Recommended Mating that you can read about here).
+She is being bred back for 2021 to the brilliant Demarchelier (read why we picked him for her here).

 Daylami, from Super Mama’s same female family, wins the Breeders’ Cup Turf-G1